 Eutyches, the leading advocate of Monophysitism, opposed that the original human nature of Jesus was transformed into the divine nature at the incarnation.
-As a result the human Jesus and divine Christ became one person and one nature.
-He proclaimed the unity of self-consciousness but so fused the two natures that they lost their separate identities.
+As a result, the human Jesus and divine Christ became one person and one nature.
+He proclaimed that the unity of self-consciousness was so fused that the two natures lost their separate identities.

 The Council of Chalcedon